 "Doesn't usually take that long though," Blaise commented as an afterthought.

 "I know."
 Draco rolled his eyes, irritated by the memory.
 "I caught some bloke snooping around in there, obviously not a Slytherin.
 He wasn't very bright.
 Didn't say a word, just sat there staring at me with this dumb expression.
 Bastard.
 Snooping around our things and not even having the good grace to own up to it."

 Blaise's eyes widened.
 "Nobody outside of Slytherin knows about the stash!" he exclaimed.

 Draco pursed his lips.
 "Exactly.
-We've got to find out who the traitor is."
+We've got to find out who the traitor is.
+I reckon it's a Ravenclaw."
 Blaise nodded solemnly in agreement, and Draco sighed.
 Sometimes it was tiring being the best.
 "For now, we've got a club meeting to attend," he remarked.
 "Ready?"

 "Yeah."
 Blaise tapped his bag.
 "I've got your painting ready to put back, and all of my good stencils.
 What are we sketching today?"

 "You'll see.
 Let's hurry, we can't be late."

 They walked together, bantering a bit, until they reached the classroom in which Draco's art club was held.
 As they walked in, Draco noticed that most people were already inside setting up their easels and chatting along with their friends in the process.
 The classroom was filled, as always, with students of many Houses and Years.
 Draco's prestige was not a secret, of course, and most people opted to swallow their fear of him in favour of learning a thing or two about art.
 It was only reasonable.
 Draco walked to the centre of the room with purpose.

 "Can I have your attention please?" he announced, taking a moment to let the volume of the room simmer down from the sound of his voice.
 "Today, we will be sketching a still life."